joseeden/joeden/docs/018-Observability/020-Elastic-Stack/015-Concurrency.md

     "title": "Interstellar",
     "year": 2014
 }' | jq
 ```

-It will return the seult as "updated" and with a new sequence number.
+The result will indicate that the document was "updated" and show a new sequence number.

 ```json
 {